-The Letter of Intent (LOI) (page 31) and the Compliance Assurances (page 33) certifiy that your organization understands the SNAP-Ed Federal funding requirements, is eligible to receive Federal funding, and will conduct allowable, reasonable, and necessary SNAP-Ed program activities in accordance with the SNAP-Ed at MFF Programming and Operations Manual and the SNAP-Ed Guidance.
+The Letter of Intent (LOI) (page 30) and the Compliance Assurances (page 32) certifiy that your organization understands the SNAP-Ed Federal funding requirements, is eligible to receive Federal funding, and will conduct allowable, reasonable, and necessary SNAP-Ed program activities in accordance with the Programming and Operations Manual for Subrecipients and SNAP-Ed Guidance.
 The LOI was reviewed, verified, and signed by the Authorized Organization Representative.
-The Compliance Assurances were reviewed, verified, and signed by the Authorized Organization Representative.
-Representative, Organization Financial Representative, and Program Lead.
-These documents were submitted with your FY 2023 SNAP-Ed proposal.
+The Compliance Assurances were reviewed, verified, and signed by the Authorized Organization Representative, Organization Financial Representative, and Program Lead.
+These documents were submitted with your FY 2024 SNAP-Ed proposal.

-The Program Assurances (page 36) accompanied your FY 2023 provisional funding letter.
-The assurances certify acceptance of the provisional funding award amount, that conditions for funding will be followed, and that program planning and delivery will be completed in accordance with SNAP-Ed guidance, requirements, and assurances put forth by USDA, MDHHS, and/or MFF.
-These Program Assurances were reviewed, verified, and signed by the Authorized Organization Representative, Organization Financial Representative, and Program Lead and were submitted with your organization's response to your FY 2023 provisional funding notification.
+The Program Assurances (page 35) certify acceptance of the provisional award amount, that conditions for funding will be followed, and that program planning and delivery will be completed in accordance with SNAP-Ed guidance, requirements, and assurances put forth by USDA, MDHHS, and/or MFF.
+These Program Assurances were reviewed, verified, and signed by the Authorized Organization Representative, Organization Financial Representative, and Program Lead and were submitted with your organization's response to your FY 2024 subrecipient provisional award letter.

-The Evaluation Assurances (page 38) were reviewed, verified, and signed by the Authorized Organization Representative and Program Lead and were submitted with your FY 2023 SNAP-Ed proposal.
-They certify that your organization will use the SNAP-Ed at MFF Community Impact Grant evaluation tools, including process and outcome evaluations for all PSE and direct education (DE) initiatives, and will collect and report required USDA FNS data.
+The Evaluation Assurances (page 37) were reviewed, verified, and signed by the Authorized Organization Representative and Program Lead and were submitted with your FY 2024 SNAP-Ed proposal.
+They certify that your organization will use SNAP-Ed at MFF evaluation tools, including process and outcome evaluations for all PSE and direct education (DE) initiatives, and will collect and report required USDA FNS data.